-NAS 250 Colonization and Ethnopolitics of the Americas (3)
+NAS 250 Colonization and Ethnopolitics of the Americas (3) Prerequisite: ENG 101 or concurrent enrollment.

 Presents regional, hemispheric, and global laws and policies that have impacted Native American sovereignty.
 Focusing on concepts such as, colonization, internal colonization, nationalism, and globalism, students will explore the Doctrine of Discovery, the implications of treaties, the development of encomiendas, rancherias, reservations, the creation of Federal Indian Policy; and the complexities of Native Nation Building.
 This class will also address how community-oriented frameworks can re-image current Native Nations grounded from with traditional lifeways.